Skip to Main Content

 Copy-and-paste citation text:

-Emma Acker, Nancy Anderson, Charles Brock, Sarah Cash, Harry Cooper, Ruth Fine, Adam Greenhalgh, Sarah Greenough, Franklin Kelly, Valerie Ann Leeds, Dorothy Moss, Laura Napolitano, Kerry Roeder, Zoë Samels, Catherine Southwick, Lisa Strong, Robert Torchia, Jennifer Wingate, American Paintings, 1900–1945, NGA Online Editions, https://purl.org/nga/collection/catalogue/american-paintings-1900-1945 (accessed March 19, 2024).
+Emma Acker, Nancy Anderson, Asma Naeem, Charles Brock, Sarah Cash, Harry Cooper, Ruth Fine, Adam Greenhalgh, Sarah Greenough, Franklin Kelly, Valerie Ann Leeds, Dorothy Moss, Laura Napolitano, Kerry Roeder, Zoë Samels, Catherine Southwick, Lisa Strong, Robert Torchia, Jennifer Wingate, American Paintings, 1900–1945, NGA Online Editions, https://purl.org/nga/collection/catalogue/american-paintings-1900-1945 (accessed November 10, 2024).

 The first curator of the National Gallery of Art, John Walker, and three of its early trustees—Chester Dale, Duncan Phillips, and Paul Mellon—established a commitment to the field of American 20th-century art that has continued to the present day.
 If American contemporary art was far from a top priority when the Gallery opened in 1941, these “conservative” modernists nonetheless managed to set precedents that proved to be durable and effective.
 The masterpieces by George Bellows (American, 1882 - 1925) given by Dale in 1944 and 1963, the oils and photographs in the Alfred Stieglitz (American, 1864 - 1946) bequest directed to the Gallery by Georgia O'Keeffe (American, 1887 - 1986) with the encouragement of Walker and Phillips in 1949, and, finally, the construction of the East Building, brought to fruition in 1978 with the informed patronage of Paul Mellon, all proved crucial.
 Dale’s and Phillips’s interest in the followers of Robert Henri (American, 1865 - 1929) and Stieglitz respectively assured that a substantial body of work by the artists associated with these early proponents of American modernism was put in place.
 The opening of the East Building, I. M. Pei’s brilliant response to John Russell Pope’s neoclassical West Building, sparked a dialogue between modernism and the past while providing the architectural and conceptual framework needed to further grow the Gallery’s collection of 20th-century American paintings.

-The detailed entries and scholarly apparatuses compiled by Robert Torchia, the catalog’s primary author, are supplemented by contributions from National Gallery of Art curators and other prominent art historians.
-As online publishing continues to evolve, the catalog promises to become a dynamic tool for both scholars and the general public to actively engage with the Gallery’s permanent collection and to further their understanding of early 20th-century American art.
+The detailed entries and scholarly apparatuses compiled by Robert Torchia, the catalog’s primary author, are supplemented by contributions from National Gallery of Art curators and conservators and other prominent art historians.
+The catalog is a dynamic tool for both scholars and the general public to actively engage with the Gallery’s permanent collection and to further their understanding of early 20th-century American art.